the48/HackTheBox-Writeups/README.md

 # HackTheBox Writeups

-Working on all these currently
+# Working on all these currently
-Expect a common format for all writeups
-Scripts used may be included